Empathy: In fiction

 Lynn Hunt argued in Inventing Human Rights: A History that the concept of human rights developed how it did and when it did in part as a result of the influence of mid-eighteenth-century European novelists, particularly those whose use of the epistolatory novel form gave readers a more vivid sense that they were gaining access to the candid details of a real life.
 "The epistolatory novel did not just reflect important cultural and social changes of the time.
 Novel reading actually helped create new kinds of feelings including a recognition of shared psychological experiences, and these feelings then translated into new cultural and social movements including human rights."
+Literary scholar Lisa Zunshine has similarly argued that fiction engages and exercises readers' theory of mind, suggesting that the novel in its familiar form exists in part because it feeds this capacity.

 The power of empathy has become a frequent ability in fiction, specifically in that of superhero media.
 "Empaths" have the ability to sense/feel the emotions and bodily sensations of others and, in some cases, influence or control them.
 Although sometimes a specific power held by specific characters such as the Marvel Comics character Empath, the power has also been frequently linked to that of telepathy such as in the case of Jean Grey.

 The rebooted television series Charmed portrays the character Maggie Vera as a witch with the power of empathy.
 Her powers later expand to allow her to control the emotions of others as well as occasionally concentrate emotion into pure energy.
 In season four she learns to replicate people's powers by empathically understanding them.

-In the 2013 NBC television show reinterpretation of Hannibal we are introduced in the first episode to Will Graham.
+In the 2013 NBC television show reinterpretation of Hannibal, the first episode introduces Will Graham.
 Graham is unique in that he seems to have exceptionally high levels of both cognitive and emotional empathy, combined with an eidetic memory and imagination.
 These abilities help him understand the motives of some of the most depraved killers.
 Hannibal Lecter calls his ability "pure empathy".
 Graham can assume the viewpoint of virtually anyone he meets, even viewpoints that sicken him.
 When evaluating a crime scene, he uses his imagination and empathy to almost become the killer, feeling what they were feeling during a murder.

 Empathy is a Skill in the 2019 game Disco Elysium.
 It passively reveals what other characters are feeling.